oasis-tcs/odata-specs/odata-data-aggregation-ext/7 Examples.md

 The `aggregate` function can not only be used in `$compute` but also in `$filter` and `$orderby`:

 ::: example
-Example ##ex: Products with an aggregated sales volume of ten or more
+Example ##ex_aggritA: Products with an aggregated sales volume of ten or more
 ```
 GET /service/Products?$filter=aggregate($it/Sales/Amount with sum) ge 10
 ```